San Francisco Rideshare Accident Lawyers

 A University of Chicago study examined U.S. accident rates before and after the rise of rideshare services like Uber and Lyft.
 The research revealed a notable increase in traffic injuries and fatalities following the introduction of rideshare companies.
 Specifically, fatal accidents rose by 3%, resulting in nearly 1,000 additional traffic deaths per year.

-The study also found that before the emergence of rideshare services, accident rates in major U.S. cities remained steady at approximately two accidents per 100,000 people annually.
+The study also found that, before the emergence of rideshare services, accident rates in major U.S. cities remained steady at approximately two accidents per 100,000 people per year.
 However, after Uber and Lyft became widespread, that number jumped to 3.5 accidents per 100,000 people per year.
 Bicycle and pedestrian accidents saw a similar increase.

 According to the latest Safety Report from Uber for 2021 to 2022, 0.000008% of total trips, or approximately one in every 12 million rides, resulted in a fatality.
 During this period, 127 fatal Uber-related crashes led to 153 motor vehicle deaths.
-Meanwhile, Lyft’s Safety Transparency Report for 2020 to 2022 documented 111 fatalities from motor vehicle collisions.
+Meanwhile, Lyft’s Safety Transparency Report for 2020-2022 documented 111 fatalities resulting from motor vehicle collisions.

 These reports highlight that while fatal ridesharing accidents are rare, they still account for hundreds of lives lost each year.
-For those who have lost loved ones or suffered serious injuries in a rideshare-related crash, seeking justice and fair compensation can be a complex battle against powerful companies and their insurance providers.
-Let our rideshare accident lawyers in San Francisco help you get what you are entitled to.
-Call us at (888) 488-1391 to schedule a free case assessment.
+For those who have lost loved ones or suffered serious injuries in a rideshare-related crash, seeking fair compensation can be a complex process when facing rideshare companies and their insurance providers.
+Let our rideshare accident lawyers in San Francisco help you with your claim.
+Call us at (888) 488-1391 to schedule a free case review.

 Deadlines For Rideshare Accident Cases